Rajpratik71/linux-manPages/snap.md

        Usage: snap enable [enable-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

    find
        Find packages to install

-       The  find command queries the store for available packages in the sta‐ ble channel.
+       The find command queries the store for available packages in the stable channel.

        With the --private flag, which requires the user to be logged-in to the store (see 'snap help login'), it instead searches for private snaps that the user  has  developer  access  to,  either directly or through the store's collaboration feature.

        A green check mark (given color and unicode support) after a publisher name indicates that the publisher has been verified.

        Usage: snap find [find-OPTIONS]